christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

     - Engineer Battalion (Reserve)
     - Combat Service Support Battalion
     - Anti-Tank Company (Reserve)

-Scouts Battalion, a rapid reaction unit armed with CV-90s.
+  - __1st Armoured Battalion__
+    - Staff Company :estonia:/:poland:
+    - Signal Group
+    - Tank Company (T-72)
+    - Tank Company (T-72)
+    - Self-Propelled Art.
+Group (2S1 Gozdzik)
+    - Anti-Aircraft Group :estonia:/:poland:
+    - Logistics Company :poland:

 #### Baltic Security Partnership

 ![BASEP logo](/factions/ressources/bsp-logo-no-text.excalidraw.png)

-The BASEP was founded in 2014 as a reaction to tension arrising in several counties of the baltic states at the russian border.
-It was established as a combined brigade of all 3 state's ground force with the aim to signal cohesion and willingness to defend each other.
+The Baltic Security Partnership Brigade, or BASEP,  was founded in 2014 as a reaction to tension arrising in several counties of the baltic states at the russian border.
+It was established as a combined brigade of all 3 state's ground forces with the aim to signal cohesion and willingness to defend each other.

 Mission goals include: